Pick One Draught Service Company

 Most of the microbrewers clean their lines as a value-added service.
 (Note: it is illegal in some areas for brewers to clean their lines - silly law, I know.
 You need to know what the laws are; I'm not responsible for you if you break the law!)

-The problem with many people cleaning your beer lines:
+The problem with multiple people cleaning your beer lines:

 What nobody will tell you:

-Most brewers who clean their lines don't want to be in the line cleaning business.
+Most brewers who clean their own lines don't want to be in the line cleaning business.